icinganalysis/icinganalysis.github.io/content/datassistant.md

 and have utility functions written in Python that can readily locate a specific case or group of cases.

+Another tool is version control software such as Git [^6].
+While it is commonly used for software code management, it can track changes to any type of file (for example, this blog uses Git).
+If your database and/or data directories are under version control, you can track when and why changes were made, and have the option to roll back to an earlier version.

 ## What is missing

 The IceVal description notes some areas of future work: